-Empyema is a condition that affects the space between the outermost layer of the lungs and the layer touching the chest wall, known as the pleural space.
-This space exists to help the lungs expand and contract.
+Empyema is a condition that affects the space between the outermost layer of the lungs and the inner lining of the chest wall, known as the pleural space.
+Symptoms can include fever, chest pain, coughing, and more.

 Different strains of bacteria cause fluid and pus to build up in the pleural space.
-Very often, pneumonia causes empyema.
+Often, pneumonia causes empyema.

 Symptoms of empyema may include: